xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 ## Matching Multiple Arguments as a Whole ##

 Sometimes it's not enough to match the arguments individually.
-For example, we may want to say that the first argument must be less than the second argument.
+For example, we may want to say that the receiver argument must be less than the data argument.
 The `With()` clause allows us to match all arguments of a mock function as a whole.
 For example,

 ```